ELECTRICAL MATTERS

 Important facts about the conversion

 Most 3-phase motors of recent years are dual-voltage marked with something like 220/240-380/440).
 An ordinary 1-phase to 3-phase inverters produces an output voltage equal to the input, i.e. 220/240V and so you must make sure that the motor is set correctly.
-Following the simple instructions printed inside the lid of the terminal case, and simply arranging links between the wiring terminals, will normally allow this setting to be made.
+Following the simple instructions printed inside the lid of the terminal case and simply arranging links between the wiring terminals will normally allow this setting to be made.

-“Advanced” 240V Inverters
+Advanced Vector 240V Inverters

-This latest development offers all the functions of the basic unit and are known as “Advanced Vector Inverters” They have the advantage of allowing control of the motor speed without loss of power.
-On a “basic” inverter the power of the motor reduces somewhat as the speed falls, but with the latest vector type this does not happen - and that's good news for applications like lathes etc., where torque will be maintained down to very slow speeds.
-In addition the Advanced type is able to interface to 3-wire control systems, for example normal green “on” and red “off” push button switches - and this also makes it possible to connect the inverter to a machine’s existing controls.
+This latest development offers all the functions of the basic unit and are known as "Advanced Vector Inverters" They have the advantage of allowing control of the motor speed without loss of power.
+On a "basic" inverter the power of the motor reduces somewhat as the speed falls, but with the latest vector type this does not happen - and that's good news for applications like lathes etc., where torque will be maintained down to very slow speeds.
+In addition the Advanced type is able to interface to 3-wire control systems, for example normal green "on" and red "off" push button switches - and this also makes it possible to connect the inverter to a machine's existing controls.
 Advanced inverters are also suitable for use with computer control on CNC machines and can be bought in versions from 0.5 to 5 h.p. and are available with a 240V 1-phase input and a 415V 3-phase output.
+415V Inverters for Motors marked as high voltage only and dual-speed 3-phase motors If your 3-phase motor is marked only for 400+ volts operation, or is a multi-speed type, you will need an inverter with an output voltage to suit.
+These are now available, and offer the same functions as the basic and advanced unit making them especially useful for machines such as the Bridgeport miller where a 2-speed motor is built into the upper frame of the vertical head.

 Models from 1 to 20 h.p. are available – as well as a 440V Bi-phase input type (as often found on farms) that will power motors up to 50HP.